AmericanGeezus/TeamsFunctions/help/about_Licensing.md

 | [`Get-AzureAdLicense`](/docs/Get-AzureAdLicense.md)                       | A Script to query all published Licenses and their Service Plans.
 Switch can filter for Teams related Licenses |
 | [`Get-AzureAdLicenseServicePlan`](/docs/Get-AzureAdLicenseServicePlan.md) | Same as above, but displaying Service Plans only.
 Switch can filter for Teams related ServicePlans             |

+> [!NOTE] Get-AzureAdLicense forms the baseline of the Licensing functions, reading directly from [Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/enterprise-users/licensing-service-plan-reference).
+This bears the risk that an update to the site may break all Licensing functions, but it also gives you the most up to date Licensing information available.

 ### Support CmdLets

 | Function                                                          | Description                                                                         |